Jo Stiles

-Jo Stiles (previously Sugden) is a fictional character from the British television soap opera Emmerdale, played by Roxanne Pallett.
+Jo Stiles (also Sugden) is a fictional character from the British television soap opera Emmerdale, played by Roxanne Pallett.
 She made her first appearance during the episode broadcast on 26 August 2005 and her last appearance on 22 December 2008.

 Casting

 Details of the character and Pallett's casting was announced on 22 July 2005.
 Of joining the soap, Pallett said "I'm absolutely thrilled to be joining Emmerdale.
 Jo is a bit of a minx and a great character for me to get my teeth into!"
 Series producer Kath Beedles stated that she was delighted to welcome Pallett to the cast and said her character would "turn up the heat in the village".
 Kris Green of Digital Spy said Jo would become the new veterinary receptionist and set her sights on Danny Daggert (Cleveland Campbell).
 Pallett made her debut screen appearance as Jo in August.